Quirinal Palace: Origins

 The current site of the palace has been in use since ancient Roman times, as excavations in the gardens testify.
 On this hill, the Romans built temples for several deities, from Flora to Quirinus, after whom the hill was named.
-During the reign of Constantine, the last complex of Roman baths was built here, as the statues of the twins Castor and Pollux taming the horses decorating the fountain in the square testify.
+During the reign of Constantine the Great, the last complex of Roman baths was built here, as the statues of the twins Castor and Pollux taming the horses decorating the fountain in the square testify.
 The Quirinal, being the highest hill in Rome, was much sought after and became a popular location for the Roman patricians, who built luxurious villas there.
 An example is the remains of a villa in the Quirinal gardens, where a mosaic, part of the old floor has been found.

 Foundation of the current palace

 The palace, located on the Via del Quirinale and facing onto the Piazza del Quirinale, was built in 1583 by Pope Gregory XIII as a papal summer residence.
-The Pope, who wanted to find a location which was far away from the humidity and stench coming from the river Tiber and likewise the unhealthy conditions of the Lateran Palace, chose the Quirinal hill as it was one of the most suitable places in Rome.
+The Pope, who wanted to find a location which was far away from the humidity and stench coming from the River Tiber and likewise the unhealthy conditions of the Lateran Palace, chose the Quirinal hill as it was one of the most suitable places in Rome.
 On the site, there was already a small villa owned by the Carafa family and rented to Luigi d'Este.
 The Pope commissioned the architect Ottaviano Mascherino to build a palace with porticoed parallel wings and an internal courtyard by incorporating the Carafa villa, the original nucleus of the palace, later known as the Gregorian building.
 That project was not fully completed due to the Pope's death in 1585.
 However, it is still recognisable in the north part of the courtyard, especially in the double loggia facade, topped by the panoramic Torre dei Venti (tower of the winds) or Torrino.
 To the latter, a bell tower was added according to a project by Carlo Maderno and Francesco Borromini.